 Give a gift that ties in with your Dad's hobbies.
 If he likes fishing, don't just surprise him with a new rod or lure.
 Give him the gift but tell him that you have made plans to spend a day or a weekend fishing with him.
 He will appreciate your wanting to spend time with him just as much as the gift.
 Some other hobby-related choices are:

-Wooden Herb Tray Set: If he has an interest in gardening and can't do it like he used to, give him a gift that doesn't require much effort.
+Rustic Wooden Three-Herb Box: If he has an interest in gardening and can't do it like he used to, give him a gift that doesn't require much effort.
 An indoor herb garden set, such as the one found at The Tasteful Garden, can be displayed in a window and will provide fresh herbs year round.
-This particular set is done with a whitewashed wooden tray and your choice of three herbs.
+This particular set has a rustic look with two herb planters.

 - Large Piece Puzzle: For the man who loves to put together puzzles, you can give him a puzzle from the Senior Store that is made with extra large pieces that are easy to handle.
-This large piece puzzle features a lighthouse, ocean and two beach chairs and contains 300 large pieces.
+This large piece puzzle features a beautiful hot air balloon scene and has 350 large pieces.

 Gifts for the Reader